the

 Francis of Assisi re-enacted

-the Birth of Christ.
+the Birth of Christ in the year 1223.
 From here it spread all over Europe and eventually the

 World, each country adapting the crib to its own traditions, trades and style of